-VoIP call recording solutions provide clear phone conversations and keep them safe in the cloud.
-Whether you’re a contact center or a small company handling customer calls, you need a specific call recording solution tailor-fit to your needs.
-To help you out, we’ve tested a wide range of solutions, both standalone and built-in.
-Nextiva emerges as the best VoIP call recording solution for most because of its flexible pricing and capability to record calls in various modes, whether it’s automatic or on-demand.
+VoIP call recording solutions keep your phone conversations safe in the cloud.
+You want a solution that saves and stores recordings.
+We’ve tested a wide range of platforms, both standalone and built-in.
+Nextiva is the best VoIP call recording solution for most.
+Its flexible pricing and capability to record calls in various modes, make things automatic, on-demand.

 The Best VoIP Call Recording for Most

-With nearly any facet of voice or video calling, Nextiva ranks as one of the top solutions.
-It’s no different with call recording, as Nextiva’s flexible pricing makes it easy for any company of any size to wield this feature.
+Nextiva ranks as one of the top solutions.
+Their flexible pricing makes it easy for any company of any size to enjoy the benefits of VoIP call recording.

 Administrators have complete freedom over what call recording rule to assign to each user.
 This means calls can be recorded in their entirety all the time, or on an ad hoc basis.
 Best of all, call recordings can be stored in Nextiva’s server or downloaded in a high-quality WAV format that beats other audio formats every time.